Skip to main content

 Each function prepares action plans to support the biennial business plan.
 These outline the specific steps required to complete each action, capture key operational requirements and address recommendations arising from external and internal audit and risk assessment.

 The ESC operates a set of standing orders.
 These describe the organisation’s key operating requirements.
-An updated set of Standing Orders were approved by the SMT in March 2024.

 Managing finances